 Best Micro SaaS Ideas for Solopreneurs and Indie Hackers in 2026

-Discover 5 profitable micro SaaS ideas for 2026 with real examples, revenue data, and validation strategies.
+Discover 5 profitable micro SaaS ideas for 2026 with real examples, revenue benchmarks, B2B pain points, and a framework to find low-competition opportunities.
 Built for solo founders ready to ship.

 Key Takeaways